Pikerstrow/alcopa-parser/README.md

     password: 'password';

+6. In admin panel you will see orangle box with information about necessary links andsense.
+Just click Fix It.
-6. For launching parser all you need is just run 'php artisan parser:parse_alcopa' command :)
+7. For launching parser all you need is just run 'php artisan parser:parse_alcopa' command :)

+## IMPORTANT NOTE.
+Sometimes car images aren't displaying in cars table or car details view after parsing (or partial parsing).
+Just run 'php artisan storage:link' one more time.